 Student Profile: Kumar Abhishek

-I am a first-year PhD student in the Medical Image Analysis Lab (MIAL), where I work on developing and applying computer vision and machine learning algorithms to interpret medical images.
+I am a PhD student in the Medical Image Analysis Lab (MIAL), where I work on developing and applying computer vision and machine learning algorithms to interpret medical images.

 WHY DID YOU CHOOSE TO COME TO SFU?

 During my undergraduate studies at IIT Guwahati in India as well as during my employment after that, I had worked in the areas of image processing and computer vision.
 I wanted to expand my knowledge in these areas and given SFU's stellar reputation in visual computing research, I chose to pursue graduate studies here.
 Professor Ghassan Hamarneh's research in medical image processing was particularly interesting to me because of its potential impact on healthcare in the real world, and therefore I joined SFU for an MSc degree in Fall 2018.
 I obtained my MSc degree in Spring 2020, and decided to pursue a PhD degree in the same lab under his supervision.

 HOW WOULD YOU DESCRIBE YOUR RESEARCH OR YOUR PROGRAM TO A FAMILY MEMBER?

 The primary focus of my research has been on medical image analysis for dermatological applications, particularly, skin cancer detection.
 My MSc thesis research was on novel algorithms for improved and robust skin lesion segmentation from images, which I have continued to work on during my PhD.
 I am also interested in a number of other problems involving other medical imaging modalities (such as X-Ray and PET) and I am presently working on using deep learning to predict the clinical management decisions for diseases.
 Instead of predicting the clinical diagnosis, I am investigating the viability and the utility of predicting the clinical management decisions directly from images.